felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 ### Address Variables in Parallel Iterations

+We can also use index and address variables in parallel iteration:

 ```py
 $result = for $x $xaddr in 1...10, $y $yaddr in 11...20 collect [$x $xaddr] [$y $yaddr];
 print($result)